casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 - [ ] Automatic in-app notifications — offer annual payment after 1 months use, notify user of credit card expiring soon.
 - [ ] Easy pricing strategy provided.
 Monthly for $xx and annual for $xx, get 2 months free.
 Extremely transparent pricing strategy, annual being standard and opt-of, with the benefits you lose if you switch to monthly.

+## Stripe Information

+Stripe's newest, securest and easiest way is used in this template.
+You will have full trust when some user pays you, because you are redirected to Stripe's page for payment.

+**We fixed an issue:** If the user enters his credentials, but then closes the page, the payment might go through.
+Not anymore, Stripe sends webhooks to CONFIRM any subscription has been correctly setup.
+All this is built into this template.

+- Subscriptions: User is redirected to Stripe, and Stripe sends your application a webhook POST request to verify that the user is correctly setup.

+- Updating subscriptions: Upcoming functionality.
+Make a button to unsubscribe, but let the period paid for continue until the end of the month.
+If a user has subscribed, then unsubscribed, we need a button we opting in to subscribe again.

 ## Todo